JohnHenryAntona/retail-calculator/docs/notes.md

 ## 8. Opportunities for Extension

 - Extract pricing logic into a `usePricingEngine()` hook
-- Store breakdown history in context/localStorage
-- Add currency formatting for different regions
-- Deploy with Vercel or Netlify
 - Add E2E tests with Playwright

 ---